 What the Leadership Change Means for Apple's Future

-For investors and Apple watchers, the key question now is whether Ternus, a deeply technical, hardware-focused leader will maintain Apple's services momentum while continuing to push the boundaries of its devices.
+For investors and Apple watchers, the main question now is if Ternus, a technical, hardware-focused leader will maintain Apple's services momentum while continuing to push the boundaries of its devices.
 His track record suggests a CEO who will keep engineering and product quality at the centre of Apple's identity, even as software and AI become increasingly central to the company's competitive position.

 Apple's next chapter starts in September.